Enhanced Auslander-Reiten duality and Morita theorem for singularity categories: Introduction

-The main aim of this paper is to establish a general theory to construct triangle equivalences between stable categories of large class of Gorenstein rings and cluster categories of finite dimensional algebras.
+where $\C_1(kQ)$ is the $1$-cluster category $\D^b(\mod kQ)/\tau$ of $kQ$ {(see \cite[Remark 5.9]{AIR})}.
+The aim of this paper is to construct similar type of equivalences between these two classes of categories as we explain below.

 The category $\CM R$ of Cohen-Macaulay modules over a Gorenstein ring $R$ forms a Frobenius category, and its stable category $\sCM R$ has a canonical structure of a triangulated category.
-By \cite{Bu}, it is triangle equivalent to the \emph{singularity category} defined as the Verdier quotient $\D_\sg(R):=\D^b(\mod R)/\per R$:
+By \cite{Bu}, it is triangle equivalent to the \emph{singularity category} defined as the Verdier quotient $\sg R:=\D^b(\mod R)/\per R$:

-It is also classical in Auslander-Reiten theory that, if $R$ is a local isolated singularity of dimension $d$, then $\D_\sg(R)$ is a $(d-1)$-Calabi-Yau triangulated category \cite{Au78} (that is, $[d-1]$ gives a Serre functor), see Section \ref{section 3.1} for details.
+It is also classical in Auslander-Reiten theory that, if $R$ is a local isolated singularity of dimension $d$, then $\sg R$ is a $(d-1)$-Calabi-Yau triangulated category \cite{Au78} (that is, $[d-1]$ gives a Serre functor), see Section \ref{section 3.1} for details.

 On the other hand, cluster categories are Calabi-Yau triangulated categories introduced in this century.
-The first motivation was to categorify cluster algebras of Fomin-Zelevinsky, and special objects called cluster tilting objects in a cluster category correspond bijectively with clusters in the corresponding cluster algebra.
-Given a finite dimensional algebra $A$, its {\it $n$-cluster category} $\C_n(A)$ is defined as the triangulated hull of the orbit category $\per A/\nu_n$ for the autoequivalence $\nu_n:=-\lotimes_A DA[-n]$, see Section \ref{section 2.2} for details.
+They have been extensively studied in representation theory and around \cite{BMRRT,Am09,Guo,Ke11}, especially in the categorification of cluster algebras \cite{Re,Ke08}.
+Given a finite dimensional algebra $A$, its {\it $n$-cluster category} $\C_n(A)$ is defined as the triangulated hull of the orbit category